uwmadison-chm/scorify/README.md

 ## Reliability tool

-The `reliability` command reads a scoresheet and a datafile and outputs information about question reliability, such as Cronbach's Alpha, and participant outliers, such as Mahalanobis distance.
+The `reliability` command reads a scoresheet and a datafile and outputs Cronbach's alpha for each measure and each measure omitting each question.

     $ reliability examples/neurohack_scoresheet.csv examples/neurohack_April+2,+2019_11.05.csv